Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

-Since man-made complex systems like power grid systems are highly structured and dominated by optimization designs, the above considerations point to another mechanism for the observed heavy tails: the HOT mechanism \cite{PhysRevE.60.1412,doyle2000}.
+Since man-made complex systems like power-grid systems are highly structured and dominated by optimization designs, the above considerations point to another mechanism for the observed heavy tails: the HOT mechanism \cite{PhysRevE.60.1412,doyle2000}.
 For forest fires and sandpiles as exemplified in Ref.~\cite{PhysRevE.60.1412}, the HOT mechanism introduces barriers (the resources) to minimize the expected size of the event.
 These barriers are concentrated in the regions which are expected to be most vulnerable, leaving open the possibility of large events in less probable zones.
-So in this way, power-law size distribution can emerge by minimizing the average event size via the variational principle with respect to the resource distribution function, subjecting to the restriction of the resources which is used to construct the Lagrange multiplier.
-Similar barriers are indeed introduced in power systems.
+So in this way, power-law size distribution can emerge by minimizing the average event size via the variational principle with respect to the resource distribution function, subjecting to the restriction of the resources which is used to construct the Lagrange multiplier. \mycomment{delete from here->Similar barriers are indeed introduced in power systems.
 The size of an outage is physically limited both on high-voltage and medium-voltage networks.
 As high-voltage networks tend to be looped, the removal of a line due to an outage should not affect consumers.
-In the case of medium voltage lines, the radial topology is constructed in an ``arc-ring'' topology, that in case of a fault, circuit-breakers and switches are operated to separate the location and to minimize the number of affected consumers.
-Hence, even for outage events, although the SOC mechanism can play a role regionally, we can not exclude that the HOT mechanism could partially contribute to the heavy tails in outage size distributions globally.
+In the case of medium voltage lines, the radial topology is constructed in an ``arc-ring'' topology, that in case of a fault, circuit-breakers and switches are operated to separate the location and to minimize the number of affected consumers.<-to here}Hence, even for outage events, although the SOC mechanism can play a role regionally, we cannot exclude that, in pursuit of optimization in maintenance resources distribution and minimization of outage times, the HOT mechanism could partially contribute to the heavy tails in outage size distributions globally.

-To be more specific, consider that \textit{independent} outage events can be indexed by $1\le i\le N$.
-In the original HOT mechanism, the resources $r_i$ are allocated to suppress an event of size $l_i$ from happening.
+To be more specific, consider that \textit{independent} cascading outage events, be they uncorrelated single outage events or blackout events, can be indexed by $1\le i\le N$. \mycomment{(Such assumption would not be correct in the case of outage leading to blackouts, as cascading events are inherently not independent, but the data analysed in this paper does not include blackouts.)} In the original HOT mechanism, the resources $r_i$ are allocated to suppress an event of size $l_i$ from happening , obeying a map $l_i=F(r_i)$.
 By minimizing the expected outage size \cite{doyle2000}